How to Qualify for Medicare and Medicaid

 Who Is Eligible for Medicare?

-Those who worked and paid Medicare taxes for at least 10 years are eligible to sign up for Medicare around age 65.
-Other people eligible for Medicare include:
+Those who worked and paid Medicare taxes for at least 10 years are eligible for Medicare enrollment around age 65.
+Other people who may be eligible for Medicare earlier include:

 Note: Learn more about Medicare eligibility at this resource.